-Annie is actively involved in the music and film community and was recently featured among female film composers on the cover of AFM Local 47's July 2016 issue of Overture.
-She served on the judging panel for the Los Angeles Live Score Film Festival 2018.
+Annie is actively involved in the music and film community.
+She has been a panelist at Hollywood Chills Entertainment and USC School of Cinematic Arts, and a guest speaker at BYU School of Music and Sweet Briar College Department of Sound Design.
+She has served on the judging panel for the Los Angeles Live Score Film Festival from 2018-2020.
+She was featured among female film composers on the cover of AFM Local 47's July 2016 issue of Overture Magazine.
 She has been a member of the Utah Flute Association (UFA), is a current member of American Federation of Musicians Local 47, The Association of Media Composers and Lyricists (AMCL), The Society of Composers and Lyricists (SCL), Women in Film (WIF), Alliance for Women Film Composers (AWFC), and Music Teachers National Association (MTNA).
 She has been proactive as a music educator, adjudicating flutists in annual national and state music competitions and festivals.

-© 2018 Annie Rosevear
+© 2021 Annie Rosevear